AI @ Chevron

 2024 Q4

-AI applications increase profitability in the Permian Basin by optimizing oil extraction; Honeywell and Chevron begin strategic collaboration on AI-assisted refining solutions.
+AI helps increase productivity and profitability in the Permian Basin; strategic collaboration with Honeywell announced for AI-assisted refining process solutions.

 2024 Q3